-When the satellite radio is used for the first time or the battery has been replaced, the satellite radio may not work properly.
+When the satellite radio is first installed or the battery has been replaced, the satellite radio may not work properly.
 This is not a malfunction.
 Wait more than 10 minutes with satellite radio ON and the vehicle outside of any metal or large building for satellite radio to receive all of the necessary data.